namje0/namje_shipwright/README.md

 - Searches the player's save for current and previous missions instead of doing guesswork.
 - Allows for swapping between owned ships and seeing ship information.
 - Settings page for miscellaneous stuff.
+- Ship Pets are no longer bound to different S.A.I.L interfaces.
+Ships come with no pet by default and must be slotted in using the S.A.I.L.
+    - All racial ship pets for every species can be found at Terramart.
 ### New Upgrade System
 Individual ship stats can be upgraded at a ship service technician.
 This framework implements one at the outpost.
 - The outpost ship service technician is only available after the Erchius Mining Facility.